n8n Self-Hosted 2026: Docker Setup + Security Guide

 4. Customer Support Triage

-5. If not — route to appropriate team member in Chatwoot (see Chatwoot vs Intercom comparison for why we pick Chatwoot; 5% off Cloud with code UJR5GXWK)
+5. If not, it hands the conversation to the right person on your team inside Chatwoot (our Chatwoot vs Intercom comparison explains why we prefer Chatwoot; 5% off Cloud with code ACHIYAEN)

 Common Configuration Tips